atronah/info/it/unix/common.md

 Just tested and it shows only REG and DIR.
 For info by PID use option `-p <pid>` instead `-c`.
 (from [serverfault.com](https://serverfault.com/questions/106398/lsof-restrict-output-to-physical-files-only-how))
 - `lsof /path/to/file` - display all processes, which use file.
+- `lsof -t /path/to/file | xargs kill` - kill all processes using file
+- `lsof +L1` - shows used files which were deleted
 - `fuser -m -u -v /path/to/file` - display all processes, which use file.
 With key `-k` you can kill all this processes.